Data General: Final downturn

-DG quickly responded by introduced new models of the AViiON series based on a true commodity processor, the Intel x86 series.
+DG quickly responded by introducing new models of the AViiON series based on a true commodity processor, the Intel x86 series.
 By this time a number of other vendors, notably Sequent Computer Systems, were also introducing similar machines.
 The lack of lock-in now came back to haunt DG, and the rapid commoditization of the Unix market led to shrinking sales.
 DG did begin a minor shift toward the service industry, training their technicians for the role of implementing a spate of new x86-based servers and the new Microsoft Windows NT domain-driven, small server world.
 This never developed enough to offset the loss of high margin server business however.

 Data General also targeted the explosion of the internet in the latter 1990s with the formation of the THiiN Line business unit, led by Tom West, which had a focus on creation and sale of so-called "internet appliances".
 The product developed was called the SiteStak web server appliance and was designed as an inexpensive website hosting product.